nextcloud/richdocuments/docs/frontend-integration.md

 ### WOPI PostMessages

-Collabora Online emits various post messages which are catched and handled by the Collabora Online Integration app.
+Collabora Online emits various post messages which are catched and handled by the Nextcloud Office Integration app.
 Postmessages which are sent from the WOPI host (Collabora) to the editor ( Nextcloud) are also exposed through the Nextcloud event bus under the `richdocuments:wopi-post` event name.
 For details on the post messages see